 How Succession Planning Can Make Your Business Stronger

 Are you a business owner or leader integral to your company’s success?
-If so, succession planning may not only help your business thrive when you’re ready to retire but also potentially strengthen your employees’ skills and knowledge sets.
+If so, succession planning may not only help your business thrive when you’re ready to retire but also potentially strengthen your company.
+And that could be a win-win for everyone — including your company’s future leadership.

-To better grasp how a business succession plan can help foster growth, smooth a path for future leaders and give you greater peace of mind as your retirement approaches, let’s take a closer look at the topic.
+To better grasp how a business succession plan can help foster growth, smooth a path for future leaders, and give you greater peace of mind as your retirement approaches, let’s take a closer look at the topic.

 Create a forward-looking company culture

 But that short-term focus can erode your company’s ability to grow over the long term.
+Plus, if you wait until too close to your own departure to plan for an exit, you risk leaving your clients, employees and business in a lurch.

 Prepare for the unexpected